 That’s it, you should now know all about the history of popcorn and have also learned some general history along the way.
 Have a look at my post about making stovetop popcorn, for making some and learning about the properties of popcorn corn (not every popcorn can be popped!).
 If, while making the popcorn you wonder why it pops, no worry, continue reading here.

 Within this article I’ve already linked to several external sources wherever I use them.
-However, there are several other sources worth mentioning: genetic development and breeding of popcorn, the start of corn, the origin of corn, history of Cretors, popcorn and the movies, Smithsonian on popcorn and movies and on the exposition showing the popcorn machine.
+However, there are several other sources worth mentioning: genetic development and breeding of popcorn, the start of corn, the origin of corn (from Iowa State, no longer available), history of Cretors, popcorn and the movies, Smithsonian on popcorn and movies and on the exposition showing the popcorn machine.